 carry over to overtime.

-or awarded goal, the team not credited with the score shall make the throw-in
+successful or awarded goal, the team not credited with the score shall make the

-from behind the endline where the goal was scored.
-Any player of the team may
+throw-in from behind the endline where the goal was scored.
+Any player of the

-make a direct throw-in or he/she may pass the ball along the endline to a teammate
+team may make a direct throw-in or he/she may pass the ball along the endline

-foul or intentional foul, any player of the team to whom the free throw has
+technical foul or intentional foul, any player of the team to whom the free

-been awarded shall make the throw-in from out-of-bounds at the half-court line.
+throw has been awarded shall make the throw-in from out-of-bounds at the

-the free thrower's opponent only, free throw is still attempted: if the try is
+by the free thrower's opponent only, free throw is still attempted: if the try

 successful, a substitute throw shall be attempted by the same thrower.